tripledio/tripledio.github.io/_posts/2018-04-15-Construction-Tale.md

 ### Throw away real estate

 The article [^article] that stuck with me reported on the fact that buildings that were merely 20 years old needed to be demolished again.
-Apparently in Brussels there were plenty of throw-away buildings like this and a lot of them where payed by the government.
+Apparently in Brussels there were plenty of throw-away buildings like this and a lot of them where paid by the government.

 For example the buildings around the north station in Brussels.
 These were put down for just one purpose: office space.
 According to the the article this was done in order to maximise profit.
 They fulfilled their original purpose, but nothing more.

-The needs of a city change overtime and once they do, it is impossible to give them another purpose.
+The needs of a city change over time and once they do, it is impossible to give them another purpose.
 Because they were not build with modification in mind.
 Their structure is so rigid that the only option left is to demolish them and build new buildings that can fulfil the new functionality.
 Which is a terrible waste of time, money and resources.
-The only ones that gain from this is are the construction firms that get to rebuild buildings on a frequent base.
+The only ones that gain from this is are the construction firms that get to rebuild buildings on a frequent basis.

 A lot of architects and European civil servants realise that this needs to change.
 Together they want to aim for purpose-free buildings.
 Buildings that can serve different purposes.
 Buildings that can be modified and repurposed.